 The proposed redevelopment involves a total of 2,344 units, including 325 below-market rental units which will be developed by BC Housing.
-The remainder of the site would see the development of ownership strata units by Edgar Development.
+The remainder of the site would see the development of owned strata units by Edgar Development.
 The proposed units are included in 18 buildings between four and 26 storeys.
-The project comprises five 'neighbourhoods,' which will be developed in seven phases with ultimate build out expected to occur about 2036.
-The first phase is anticipated to be 'the Creek' neighbourhood comprised of the below-market rental units to be developed by BC Housing.
+The project comprises five 'neighbourhoods' which will be developed in seven phases with an ultimate build out expected to occur in about 2036.
+The first phase is anticipated to be 'the Creek' neighbourhood comprising the BC Housing below-market rent units.